-Law enforcement officials, including school resource officers, should not initiate are not to be used in conducting administrative investigations, including investigations to determine whether student behavior policies have been violated, but may be used to assist school officials in such investigations for safety or other reasons as determined necessary by the principal or designee.
+Law enforcement officials, including school resource officers, should not initiate administrative investigations, including investigations to determine whether student behavior policies have been violated, but may be used to assist school officials in such investigations for safety or other reasons as determined necessary by the principal or designee.
 Law enforcement officials may be contacted to report possible criminal conduct on school premises or at school sponsored activities.
 (See policy 4335, Criminal Behavior, for more information regarding mandatory reporting of certain criminal behaviors.)
 However, school officials will independently investigate violations of school rules or board policies even if such violations may also involve criminal behavior.